sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 what we can do to address violations of normality.
 In the context of a One-way ANOVA, the easiest solution is probably to switch to a non-parametric test (i.e., one that doesn’t rely on any particular assumption about the kind of distribution involved).
-We’ve seen non-parametric tests before, in chapter :doc:`Comparing two means <../Ch11/Ch11_tTest>`.
+We’ve seen non-parametric tests before, in section :doc:`../Ch11/Ch11_tTest_09`.
 When you only have two groups, the Mann-Whitney or the Wilcoxon test provides the non-parametric alternative that you need.
 When you’ve got three or more groups, you can use the **Kruskal-Wallis rank sum test** (:ref:`Kruskal & Wallis, 1952 <Kruskal_1952>`).
 So that’s the test we’ll talk about next.

 The Kruskal-Wallis test is surprisingly similar to ANOVA, in some ways.
 In ANOVA we started with Y\ :sub:`ik`, the value of the outcome